UCSBCarpentry/2020-08-17-Summer-R/_includes/dc/r_setup.md

 >   error messages.
 {: .solution}

-### 2: Install Packages
+### 2: Install the Tidyverse
-* After installing R and RStudio, you need to install the `tidyverse` and `RSQLite` packages.
+* After installing R and RStudio, you need to install the `tidyverse` packages.
 Start RStudio by double-clicking the icon and then type:
-  `install.packages(c("tidyverse", "RSQLite"))`.
+ `install.packages("tidyverse")`.
 You can also do this by going to Tools -> Install Packages and typing the names of the packages you want to install, separated by a comma.
+Or select them from the very long list.